KorolPaul/tokenz/wp-content/plugins/photo-gallery/readme.txt

 *Some customizations described here are available in Premium version.
 Please refer to feature summary for additional info.

 Photo Gallery allows you to create unlimited galleries and organize them into different photo albums providing detailed gallery descriptions and tags.The plugin supports both image and video content (Premium feature).
 Adding photos and videos to the galleries from the WordPress dashboard is simple and easy with its user-friendly admin panel.
 You’ll get all the tools you need to add and edit photos in the galleries.The file manager will help to rename, upload, remove, copy images and/or image directories with a few simple steps.
-Under the options (settings) tab in admin panel you’ll find an extensive list of settings for galleries, thumbnails,watermarking,social accounts and slideshow that you can configure based on your needs.Photo Gallery WD features a powerful lightbox that supports filmstrip and image carousel display.
+Under the options (settings) tab in admin panel you’ll find an extensive list of settings for galleries, thumbnails,watermarking,social accounts and slideshow that you can configure based on your needs.
+Plugin features a powerful lightbox that supports filmstrip and image carousel display.
 Also, you can enable image comments options and show the comments of the images right in the lightbox (Premium feature).
 There is a dedicated section for lightbox settings where you can choose to enable/disable AddThis display, image download option, image count,and other lightbox features.
 Under the social options tab you’ll find settings for the Instagram and Facebook galleries, where you can specify Instagram feed auto update interval (Premium feature).
 With the available user roles you can choose who can add/edit galleries, images, albums and tags (Premium feature).

-== Feature Summary ==

-= Photo Gallery main features include: =

-*   Responsive galleries and albums
-*   Multiple gallery views to choose from: Thumbnails, Image Browser, Slideshow for galleries and Compact Album, Extended Album views for albums
-*   Unlimited number of galleries/albums
-*   Unlimited quantity of photos in galleries
-*   Shortcode editor for publishing created gallery/ies and album /s into the posts and pages
-*   Image details (tags, captions)
-*   Thumbnail editing tools (Crop, rotate and flip)
-*   Autoplay and shuffle features for Slideshow view and Lightbox
-*   Audio track playback possibility with the image slideshow
-*   Image Watermarks/Advertisements
-*   Direct Image download and original image display capabilities
-*   WordPress Tag cloud hosted widget
-*   Photo Gallery Slideshow widget
-*   Photo Gallery Widget for displaying albums and galleries as widgets
-*   Possibility to enable and disable pagination for albums, Thumbnails view, blog Style View
-*   Possibility to add videos via YouTube, Vimeo, Instagram, Facebook, Flickr or Dailymotion URL
-*   Image import from the Media Library
-*   Right-click protection
-*   Resizing possibility after adding the pictures
-*   Possibility to display Search Box on the gallery page
-*   Enable full width feature for the lightbox
-*   Possibility to enable/disable autoplay for gallery lightbox
-*   Redirection option upon clicking on the picture thumbnail
-*   Front-end image sorting possibility (dropdown) for the users

 [Premium version adds](https://web-dorado.com/products/wordpress-photo-gallery-plugin.html)

 *   Masonry gallery View.